-152. During 1998, UNHCR also concentrated on implementing annex 7 of the Dayton Peace Agreement and on achieving a breakthrough in repatriation to Croatia, in close cooperation with the Office of the High Representative (OHR) and the Reconstruction and Return Task Force (RRTF), as well as OSCE Missions in Croatia and Bosnia and Herzegovina.
-A total of 14 Open Cities were recognized in Bosnia and Herzegovina by the end of 1998, which have attracted 15,000 minority returns and drawn investments of some US\$ 116 million, including US\$ 21 million of UNHCR funds.
-Shelter-related activities benefited some 3,800 households and also repaired social infrastructure.
+152. During 1998, UNHCR also concentrated on implementing Annex 7 of the Dayton Peace Agreement and on achieving a breakthrough in repatriation to Croatia, in close cooperation with the Office of the High Representative (OHR) and the Reconstruction and Return Task Force (RRTF), as well as OSCE Missions in Croatia and Bosnia and Herzegovina.
+A total of 14 Open Cities were recognized in Bosnia and Herzegovina by the end of 1998, which have attracted 15,000 minority returns and drawn investments of some US\$ 116 million, including US\$ 21 million of UNHCR's own funds.
+Shelterrelated activities benefited some 3,800 households and also repaired social infrastructure.
 The number of displaced persons lodged in collective centres diminished to some 12,000.
 Sustainability of return was ensured through other UNHCR programmes, including income-generation, micro-credit, provision of returnee packages and community services.
-A total of 167 projects were implemented in 1998 within the framework of the Bosnian women's initiative.
+A total of 167 projects were implemented in 1998 within the framework of the Bosnian Women's Initiative.
 In the Federal Republic of Yugoslavia, notwithstanding the emergency in the Kosovo province of the Federal Republic of Yugoslavia, UNHCR continued to promote repatriation whilst also pursuing local settlement activities.
-In Croatia, UNHCR cooperated closely with OSCE and the Article 11 Commission in efforts to encourage the authorities to set in place procedures and legislation conducive to large-scale repatriation of refugees from abroad, while continuing to support in-country returns of displaced persons.
+In Croatia, UNHCR cooperated closely with the OSCE and the Article 11 Commission in efforts to encourage the authorities to set in place procedures and legislation conducive to large-scale repatriation of refugees from abroad, while continuing to support in-country returns of displaced persons.
 Resettlement of refugees to third countries continued from the region, principally for cases of family reunification and protection.
 In 1998, the total number of persons resettled was nearly 7,000, mostly from the Federal Republic of Yugoslavia.

-153. In December 1998, the Peace Implementation Council resolved that 1999 and 2000 should be devoted to making peace in Bosnia and Herzegovina self-sustaining, with an emphasis on enabling a free choice regarding return.
-The Council resolved to support every effort to create the conditions for a major step forward on refugee returns to their own homes in 1999, on the basis of the 1999 Action Plan of the Reconstruction and Return Task Force.
-UNHCR is cooperating closely with the Office of the High Representative and other international players in an effort to substantially improve the rate of return in 1999.
-UNHCR is concerned, however, that donor support may be waning for the region, particularly when it comes to meeting the care and maintenance needs of the over 500,000 refugees in the Federal Republic of Yugoslavia.
+153. In December 1998, the PIC resolved that the years 1999 and 2000 should be devoted to making peace in Bosnia and Herzegovina self-sustaining, with an emphasis on enabling a free choice regarding return.
+The Council resolved to support every effort to create the conditions for a major step forward on returns to own homes in 1999, on the basis of the RRTF 1999 Action Plan.
+UNHCR is cooperating closely with OHR and other international players in the effort to improve the rate of substantially minority return in 1999.
+UNHCR is concerned, however, that donor support may be waning for the region, particularly when it comes to meeting the care and maintenance needs of the over 500,000 refugees in the Federal Republic of Yugoslavia

-H. Regional developments in Central Asia, South-West Asia, North Africa and the Middle East
+H. Regional developments in Central Asia, South-west Asia, North Africa and the Middle East

-1. South-West Asia
+1. South-west Asia

-154. In South-West Asia, the lack of a political settlement, violations of human rights and the absence of adequate economic opportunities in Afghanistan have prevented large numbers of Afghan refugees from returning home from the Islamic Republic of Iran and Pakistan where 2.6 million refugees still reside.
+In south-west Asia, the lack of a political settlement, violations of 154. human rights and the absence of adequate economic opportunities in Afghanistan have prevented large numbers of Afghan refugees from returning home from the Islamic Repulic of Iran and Pakistan, where 2.6 million refugees still reside.
 Despite these obstacles, some 107,000 Afghan refugees nevertheless repatriated voluntarily in 1998 and some 2,500 during the first 3 months of 1999.
 During 1998, insufficient funding for voluntary repatriation to Afghanistan resulted in reduced reintegration activities in the areas of return and a halt to return late in the year.
-All United Nations activities, including those of UNHCR, were seriously hampered by the absence of international staff, for security reasons, inside Afghanistan between August 1998 and March 1999.
-UNHCR has been following the principles contained in the United Nations strategic framework for Afghanistan and the recommendations of the Afghanistan Support Group, which met in May and December 1998.
+All the United Nations activities, including those of UNHCR, were seriously hampered by the absence of international staff, due to security reasons, inside Afghanistan between August 1998 and March 1999.
+UNHCR has been following the principles contained in the Strategic Framework of the United Nations and the recommendations of the Afghanistan Support Group which met in May and December 1998.